uzh-eth-mp/app/README.md

     * to use with abacus-3: [install the compose plugin manually](https://docs.docker.com/compose/install/linux/#install-the-plugin-manually).

 ### Quickstart
 Compose files should be started with run scripts that can be found in the `scripts/` directory.
 For this you also need to have an `.env` file present.
 If you are cloning this directory, use `cp .env.default .env` and check all the env variables.
-Then:
+Then to start the collection for Ethereum:

 ```
-$ bash scripts/run-prod-eth.sh
+$ bash scripts/run-dev-eth.sh
+# use CTRL+C once to exit (doing so executes docker compose down automatically)
 ```
 ### Deployment Environment
 There are two deployment environments available for the collection process.

-* Development = use for development of new features
+* Development = use for development of new features, this script will run `docker compose down` on KeyboardInterrupt (CTRL+C).
-    * `$ bash scripts/run-dev.sh`
+    * `$ bash scripts/run-dev-eth.sh`
-* Production = intended for use on Abacus-3, for long running collection of data
+* Production = intended for use on Abacus-3, for long running collection of data, all containers stay alive after CTRL+C
-    * `$ bash scripts/run-prod.sh`
+    * `$ bash scripts/run-prod-eth.sh`

 Each of these environments has their own configuration `.json` files.
 For instance, for *development* you would find the configuration files in [`src/data_collection/etc/cfg/dev`](src/data_collection/etc/cfg/dev/).
 Similarly, the *production* environment config is in [`src/data_collection/etc/cfg/prod`](src/data_collection/etc/cfg/prod/).
-There is a minor difference between a development and production environment besides the configuration files, details can be found in the [scripts directory](scripts/README.md).
+There are minor differences between a development and production environment besides the configuration files.
+Details can be found in the [scripts directory](scripts/README.md).

 ### Configuration
 Two main configuration sources (files):

-1. `.env` = static configuration variables (connection URLs, credentials, timeout settings, ...)
+1. `.env` = static configuration variables (data directory, connection URLs, credentials, timeout settings, ...)
-2. `src/data_collection/etc/cfg/<environment>/<blockchain>.json` = data collection configuration (block range, addresses, events)
+2. `src/data_collection/etc/cfg/<environment>/<blockchain>.json` = data collection configuration (block range, mode, addresses, events, ...)

 The exact description of the environment variables and data collection configuration can be found [here](docs/configuration.md).

+# Features
 ### Scripts
-The scripts directory contains useful bash scripts that mostly consist of docker compose commands.
+The [scripts/](scripts/) directory contains bash scripts that mostly consist of docker compose commands.
 Their detailed description can be found [here](scripts/README.md).
 ### Extensions
 If you'd like to extend the current data collection functionality, such as: